Exploring OCD Treatment Options?

 End of Day

-Bedtime routines might involve repeated checks – like ensuring the stove is off or doors are locked before feeling safe enough to sleep.
+Evening hours may bring continued challenges.
+Obsessive thoughts can interrupt meals, relaxation, or family time.
+Bedtime routines might involve repeated checks such as ensuring appliances are off or doors are locked before feeling safe enough to sleep.

 Impacts to relationships